fireclawthefox/panda3d-tutorial/README.md

 # panda3d-tutorial
-A Tutorial about game creation with the Panda3D game engine and other open source tools.
+A Tutorial book about game creation with the Panda3D game engine and other open source tools.

 This Tutorial will show you how to create a game from scratch to release and describe each step in the development.
 It is mainly for developers, but also has some hints, tips and tricks for others in the game making process.